Rohit-Deshbhratar/SSIS_Practice/README.md

 In this project we are creating flat file named "Dynamic_Connection_date_time.TXT".
 Where date is "YYYY_MM_DD", time is "HOUR_MINUTE" and ".TXT" is extension.
 Whenever we run this project it will create a new file with name mentioned in above format.
 For this we have used variables for formatting file name we have used SUBSTRING().

+## 7. Row_Count_Transformation
+In this project we are counting number of rows in a table.
+We have used OLEDB source, row count transformation and script task.
+In script task C# is used as scripting language.
+Following code is used to show total number of rows "MessageBox.Show(Dts.Variable["User::row_count"].value.ToString());" (without "" quotes).
+This code is reponsible to show row count in table.
+"User::row_count" is variable.

+## 8.